Sharon Springs, New York

 Sharon Springs is a village in Schoharie County, New York, United States.
-The population was 558 at the 2010 census.
+As of the 2020 census, Sharon Springs had a population of 483.
 Its name derives from the hometown of the first colonial settlers, Sharon, Connecticut, and the important springs in the village.
-Sharon Springs, Kansas, likewise was settled by former residents of this upstate New York village.
+Likewise, Sharon Springs, Kansas was settled by former residents of this upstate New York village.

-The village of Sharon Springs sits in the northwest part of Schoharie County in the town of Sharon, approximately 50 mi west of Albany, the state capital.
+The village of Sharon Springs sits in the northwestern part of Schoharie County in the town of Sharon, approximately 50 mi west of Albany, the state capital.
 The city is surrounded by rolling hills and nestled in a winding valley, as well as being near to some of New York State's most popular attractions.
 Howe Caverns is 15 mi to the south, while The Mohawk River and Erie Canal are 10 mi to the north.
 The Adirondack Park is further north, about one hour away, and the Catskill Park is 50 mi to the south.
 Cooperstown, home to the National Baseball Hall of Fame and Museum, The Fenimore Farm & Country Village and the Fenimore Art Museum, are 22 mi to the west.

 Since the mid- to late-1980s, Sharon Springs has gained increased local attention and prominence in Schoharie County.
 Entrepreneurs from outside the region started businesses and restored its structures, prompting regional and New York City media to track the progress.
 It has gained the attention of Korean spa investors, but their plans are currently unrealized.
 Sharon Springs was recently featured on a cable reality television series, and provided a backdrop for a memoir.
 The company Sharon Springs, Inc. has begun work on the baths and allowed for people to book stays online at the village's Roseboro Hotel.